fastestimator/fastestimator/tutorial/beginner/t10_cli.md

 ```
 <a id='t10system'></a>
 ### System argument
-There are some default system arguments in the `fastestimator train` and `fastestimator test` commands.
+There are some default system arguments in the `fastestimator train`, `fastestimator test`, and `fastestimator run` commands.
 Here are a list of them:

-* `warmup`:  Only available in `fastestimator train`, it controls whether to perform warmup checking before the actual training starts.
+* __warmup__:   Available in `train` and `run`, it controls whether to perform warmup checking before the actual training starts.
 Default is True.
-Users can disable warmup before training by `--warmup False`.
+Users can disable warmup by `--warmup False`.
+Disabling it can reduce the initialization time needed to start the training.

+* __eager__: Available in `train`, `test`, and `run`.
+This argument is only relevant if using tensorflow backend.
+Enabling eager execution will allow user to access the value of the tf tensor at run time.
+The default is False, user can enable it by `--eager True`.
+The eager mode is useful in tensorflow debugging workflows.
+However, there are several downsides of eager execution such as less speed and more memory usage.

-* `summary`: Available in both `fastestimator train` and `fastestimator test`, this is the same argument used in `estimator.fit()` or `estimator.test()`.
+* __summary__: Available in `train`, `test`, and `run`.
+This is the same `summary` argument used in `estimator.fit(summary=...)` or `estimator.test(summary=...)`.
 It allows users to specify experiment name when generating reports.
 For example, Users can set experiment name by `--summary exp_name`.